 Proteases are also the main components of snake and spider venom.
 The potency of the proteases depends on the amount of damaged tissue.
 Many natural remedies have been used successfully in such cases, especially those that are applied to the bite site, and also act as natural protease inhibitors.

-Application of Jergon Sacha powder
+Intake of Jergon Sacha powder

 Not for children below 3 years!